Skip to main content

 After testing and fixing any bugs, publish to Production so customers can start configuring staircases:

-- You do not need to assign an application license again (this is only needed once).
+2. Notice that you do not need to assign an application subscription again (this is only needed once).

-- Enter the name of the app in the input field: Staircases.
+3. Enter the name of the app in the input field: Tutorial 7.

 You now have a Test and Production environment for the app.
 Whenever you want to update the published app, publish to the corresponding site to override the version there.